Juan Morel Campos Secondary School (14K071)

 AP Courses

-Algebra II (Advanced Math), AP English Literature and Composition, AP United States History, Chemistry (Advanced Science), World Languages (Advanced World Languages)
+Algebra II (Advanced Math), AP Biology, AP English Literature and Composition, AP Spanish Literature and Culture, AP United States Government and Politics, AP United States History, AP World History: Modern, Chemistry (Advanced Science), ELA (College Course [Credited]), Math (College Course [Credited]), Social Studies (College Course [Credited]), World Languages (Advanced World Languages)

 Languages Offered